googleanalytics/gav4-python/README.md

 There are two methods of using the gav4 library.
 You can `apply` the library to an authorized Google Analytics Service object, which exposes a get method that operates much like the current Core Reporting API V3.

     import gav4

+    # Apply the gav4 get method to the authorized service object.
     gav4.apply_gav4(analytics)

     # Call the gav4_get method with a V3 request and get a V3 response.
     v3_response = analytics.gav4_get(v3_request).execute()

 Alternatively you can convert the requests and responses directly.

     # Convert a V3 request into a V4 request.
     v4_request = gav4.convert_request(v3_request)